Through mock trial, participants get a hands-on opportunity

 remains among the largest in the nation, and one of very few to offer the mock

 trial experience to middle school.
-During the 2012-2013 school year, close to
+In recent years, close to

 3,500 students in grades 6-12 participated in mock trial competitions.
 Many